jundalisay/mahahex/content/history/comyn/philippines/part-02b.md

 ## Iron

-Iron in mineral form is to be found at various points on Luzon, and those engaged in working it, without the necessity of digging; collect the iron-bearing stones that constitute the upper stratum, these, when placed in fusion, generally yield about forty per cent clear metal.
-This is the case in the mountains of Angat, situated in the Province of Bulacan, and also in the vicinity of the Baliwag River.
+Various points on Luzon have iron in mineral form.
+The natives do not dig for them.
+Instead, they get the iron-bearing stones in the upper stratum.
+These yield about 40% clear metal.

+This is the case in:
+- the mountains of Angat, situated in the Province of Bulacan, and
+- the vicinity of the Baliwag River.

-In Morong, however, belonging to the Province of La Laguna, where the cannon-ball factory is established, the ore yields under twenty-two per cent.
+Morong in the Province of La Laguna has the cannon-ball factory.
+The ore there yields under 22%.

 Its quality is in general better than the Biscayan iron, according to formal experiments and a report, made in 1798 to Governor Don Rafael Maria de Aguilar, by two Biscayan master-smiths from the squadron of Admiral Alava.

 Witnesses to this test were the Count de Aviles and Don Felix de la Rosa, proprietors of the mines of Morong and Angat, and the factor of the Philippine Company, Don Juan Francisco Urroroz.

 Notwithstanding its advantages, this interesting branch of industry has not yet passed beyond the most rude principles and imperfect practice, owing to the want of correct information as to the best process, and scarcity of funds on the part of the proprietors to carry on their works.

 Without the aid of rolling or slitting mills, indeed unprovided with the most essential instruments, they have hitherto confined themselves [370]to converting their iron into plow shares, bolos, hoes, and such other agricultural implements; leaving the Chinese of Amoy in quiet possession of the advantages of being allowed to market annual supplies of all kinds of nails, the boilers used on the sugar plantations, pots and pans, as well as other articles in this line, which might easily be manufactured in the Islands.